ditto-research/ditto-staking-sdk/README.md

 ### Using a wallet adapter

-The SDK's DittoClient constructor just expects a wallet that implements this interface.
+The SDK's Client constructor just expects a wallet that implements this interface.

 ```ts
 // All objects that implement this interface (including wallet adapter).